 Christmas isn’t Christmas without the John Lewis Adverts so we gave suitable service to three of the charming songs used in recent years.
 Your song, Somewhere Only We Know, and The Power of Love (Frankie goes to Hollywood).
 These were enthusiastically received and our splendid renditions, no doubt stopped John Lewis profits from plummeting even more this year!

-The choir offered solo performances: White Christmas beautifully sung by Sue Campbell, Karen Ballard, Connie Pierre and, by Rosalind Taylor joining with the choir singing Have Yourself a Merry Little Christmas.
+The choir offered solo performances: White Christmas beautifully sung by Sue Campbell, Roisin Miskelly, Connie Pierre and, by Rosalind Taylor joining with the choir singing Have Yourself a Merry Little Christmas.
 These popular Christmas standards were rapturously applauded by our appreciative audience.

 With a light reading from Brenda Frost about a little lamb’s experience of the first Christmas and finishing with a magical version of O Holy night the choir once again gave a concert we can be proud of, with something in it for everyone.
 A varied programme we felt able to tackle due to the tireless encouragement, skills and patience of Julie Aherne.